Board of Trustees Manual

 Each committee consists of not less than three and usually not more than five Trustees, appointed by the Chair of the Board.
 The Chair of the Board also designates the chair and vice chair of each committee.
 Each committee will then meet upon the call of its chair.
 A Trustee Emeritus may be appointed as a member of a committee with the consent of the Emeritus Trustee.
 A Trustee Emeritus may attend committee meetings and participate in all discussion, but may not vote or serve as the chair or vice chair of a committee.

-The President of the University, the Chair of the Board of Trustees, and the Executive Secretary to the Board of Trustees are ex-officio members of each committee.
+The President of the University and the Chair of the Board of Trustees non-voting members of each committee.
 Each committee also has a liaison representative from the Administration.
 These representatives are assigned to committees as follows:

 A majority of the appointed voting members of a committee shall constitute a quorum for the transaction of business.
 No official action item shall be considered without a quorum.